Classic Motorcycle Build

 All Harley EL and FL models have the VIN located on left engine case.
 No frame number was used.
 The first two numbers are the year, and letters are the model designation.
 The last numbers are the production number.

-Knucklehead production lasted from 1936 through 1947.
+The Knucklehead was produced from 1936 through 1947.
 In 1948 it was replaced by the Panhead.

 To many, the Harley Knucklehead represents thirties and forties Americana, a time before motorcycling was frowned upon by the general public.
 The Art Deco styles that were prevalent in the day are clearly seen in the Knuck's lines and vivid colors.